danieljprice/splash/docs/advanced.rst

    -------------------------------------------------------
    Please enter your selection now (y axis or option):

-at this stage we will save the current settings to file by pressing ‘s’ from the main menu.
+at this stage we will save the current settings to file by pressing ``s`` from the main menu.

 ::